llsoftsec/llsoftsecbook/book.md

 If an address can be stored in all locations available in the cache, the cache is fully-associative\index{fully-associative cache}.
 Most caches are however not fully-associative, as it's too costly to implement.
 Instead, most caches are set-associative\index{set-associative cache}.
-In a set-associate cache, a specific address can only be stored in a few locations.
-If an address can potentially be stored in 2 locations, the cache is said to be 2-way set associative.
-If it can be stored in one of at most 4 locations, it's called 4-way set associative, and so on.
-When an address can only be stored in one location in the call, the cache is said to be direct mapped\index{direct mapped cache}, rather than 1-way set associative.
-Typical values of set associativity are direct mapped, 2-way, 4-way, 8-way, 16-way or 32-way set associative.
+In an N-way set-associative cache, a specific main memory address can only be stored in one of N cache locations.
+For example, if an address can potentially be stored in one of 2 locations, the cache is said to be 2-way set-associative.
+If it can be stored in one of 4 locations, it's called 4-way set-associative, and so on.
+When an address can only be stored in one location in the cache, it is said to be direct-mapped\index{direct-mapped cache}, rather than 1-way set-associative.
+Typical organizations are direct-mapped, 2-way, 4-way, 8-way, 16-way or 32-way
+set-associative.

 \missingcontent{Explain indexing mechanism used; from address bits to index in cache.}